 - Networks will be constantly monitored and tested to ensure that it is compliant with security measures.

 - A formal information security policy must be defined, maintained, and always followed.

 The Financial Privacy Rule mandates that the financial institution provides notices of privacy policies and practices to consumers.
-The institution has to offer consumers the options to opt in or out of having their national provider identifier disclosed to non-for affiliated third-parties.
+The institution has to offer consumers the option to opt-in or out of having their national provider identifier disclosed to non-affiliated third parties.

 The Safeguard Rule requires that relevant financial institutions implement policies for protecting customer information which is defined as individuals that maintain a relationship with your organization.

 The Pretexting Provisions is another GLBA standard that involves cybersecurity which encourages financial institutions to develop safeguards for pretexting or social engineering, and organizations to develop a written plan for monitoring account activity, i.e., training staff not to provide NPI to fraud entities.